Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: e2,82,ac,

-An explanation of what happened above:
+An explanation of what happened:

 2. DBD::ODBC prepared the SQL and asked the ODBC driver to describe the parameter.
 DBD::ODBC was told it was a UNICODE VARCHAR of length 20 characters.
 However, it bound the parameter as a value type of SQL_C_CHAR and a parameter type of SQL_C_WCHAR, so the driver interpreted each byte as a character.